-This report asks the Committee to consider the following recommendation to the PIED Cabinet Member:
+The report asks the Cabinet Member to consider the following recommendation: That

-- 1. That the current consultation on the draft Royal Tunbridge Wells Town Centre Plan Vision 2040 is noted; and - That the draft response to the consultation (as appended to this report) is recommended to the Cabinet Member for Planning, Infrastructure and Economic Development for agreement and submission to Tunbridge Wells Borough Council ahead of the 15th April 2024 consultation response deadline.
+- 1. The current consultation on the draft Royal Tunbridge Wells Town Centre Plan Vision 2040 be noted; and - 2.
+The draft response to the consultation, as appended in Appendix 1 to the report, be agreed and submitted to Tunbridge Wells Borough Council ahead of the 15 April 2024 consultation response deadline.